Eric MacLeish: Career

 MacLeish clerked for U.S. District Court Judge Joseph L. Tauro.
-From 2002 to 2004, he was the lead counsel when his law firm represented over 300 people in the Boston priest scandal.
-He also represented a claimant that they were sexually abused by a Milton Academy teacher.
+From 2002 to 2004, he served as lead counsel for his law firm, which represented over 300 individuals in the Boston priest scandal.
+He also represented a claimant sexually abused by a Milton Academy teacher.

 He has been representing people who allege sexual abuse at St. George's School in Middletown, Rhode Island.

 The National Law Journal once name him one of the top trial attorneys in the US.
 In 2016, Massachusetts Lawyers Weekly named MacLeish a "Lawyer of the Year" for his work on behalf of sexual abuse victims in private schools.

 He began teaching at Plymouth State University in 2006 before returning to the practice of law in 2011.

 Personal life

 His father was political commentator Roderick MacLeish and he has a sister, Sumner MacLeish.
+His grandmother was opera singer and translator Rosamond Young Chapin.

 His former psychologist lost her professional license after having a sexual relationship with him.